 NOTE: Only positive sources can be fitted.
-Negative sources in U or U need scaling by -1 before fitting, see below.
+Negative sources in U or Q need scaling by -1 before fitting, see below.

-- Scaling: scale (23) - Subtraction of a hyper-plane (twisted plane): twist (7) - Flux integration in a circle or rectangle: intflux (89) - Simple algebraic combination of two maps as subtraction, addition, multiplication, logarithm, ... : algebra (64) - Smoothing to lower resolution: smooth (25)
+- Scaling: scale (23) - Subtraction of a hyper-plane (twisted plane): twist (7) - Flux integration in a circle or rectangle: intflux (89) - Simple algebraic combination of two maps as subtraction, addition, multiplication, logarithm, ...: algebra (64) - Smoothing to a larger beam: smooth (25)